SvenMichaelKlose/tunix/src/tunix/README.md

 # Introduction

-Multi-tasking KERNAL I/O extension for the Commodore VIC-20 with UltiMem expansion.
-It's the foundation of the
+TUNIX is a KERNAL extension for the
-INGLE operating system distribution.

-## Wanted Features

-* Up to +35K RAM for all processes.
-* Portable UNIX-style KERNAL I/O API.
-* Pre-emptive multi-tasking.
-* Loadable drivers.
-* Resume on reset for crashed apps.
-* Networking.
-* Remote computing.
+Commodore VIC-20 with UltiMem expansion, adding pre-emptive multi-tasking, loadable drivers and a recover-on-reset feature.

 ## Memory

-Except for the IO23 area, which is reserved for TUNIX and drivers, all memory is available to programs.
+Except for the IO23 area, which is reserved for TUNIX and drivers, all address space is available to programs.

 ## Performance

-Thanks to the UltiMem expansion, TUNIX is blazingly fast as most of process switching is done in hardware, allowing apps to access up to 40K RAM (IO23 area not included).
+(The time spans mentioned here have been guessed.)

+Jim Brain's UltiMem expansion makes the
+TUNIX project possible in the first place.
+Thanks to it, most process switching can be done in hardware and by automatically generated speed code.
+[^speed-code]

+[^speed-code]:
+  Speed code is devoid of instructions that test or take turns.
+E.g. instead of looping over the same piece of code again and again, speed code instructions are repeated a fixed number of times to spare end-of- loop tests and conditional jumps.
+The backdraw is that the code is highly- specialized and can gain enormous sizes.
+Copying an 8K memory block takes about 48K of speed code but is several magnitudes faster than a regular copy loop, saving the TUNIX day.

 ### System calls

 The most expensive operation is the fork() system call, which can take up to
-355ms to complete since the address space of the forked process need to be copied completely.
+355ms to complete since the address space of the forked process is cloned completely.

+### Task Switches

-Switching one native VIC application to another takes 21ms, from a native to a
+Switching from one native VIC
+application to another takes 21ms, from a native to a TUNIX app 7ms (175ms the other way around), and a swith from one
-TUNIX app (or vice versa) 7ms and a swith from a TUNIX app to another TUNIX app brills at 0.3ms to 10ms.
-The main difference making TUNIX apps faster is that they do not access screen memory, which is handled by the console driver exclusively.
+TUNIX app to another TUNIX app brills with 0.3ms to 10ms.

-Time-consuming task switches aren't much of a factor as native apps are not multi-tasked and run only when they are active on the console.
+Time-consuming task switches aren't much of a factor as native apps are not multi-tasked and only run when they are active on the console.
 TUNIX apps can still run alongside unless that has been disabled (e.g. to run programs that take over the machine).

-## I/O
+### I/O

 Calling a driver takes 0.27ms.
 This leaves us with at least 17.7s overhead